-Graduate students at Michigan Tech are admitted to and by the Graduate School of Michigan Technological University upon the recommendation and acceptance by the ME-EM Department.
-You apply online and at no cost at http://www.mtu.edu/gradschool/admissions/apply/forms/ and there is additional information located at http://www.mtu.edu/gradschool/.
+Graduate students at Michigan Tech are admitted to and by the Graduate School of Michigan Technological University upon the recommendation by the ME-EM Department.
+You apply online and at no cost at https://www.mtu.edu/gradschool/prospective/apply-now/ and there is additional information located at https://www.mtu.edu/gradschool/.
 After all the required materials for the application are received in the Graduate School, the application packet is forwarded to ME-EM for review.
 The applications are generally reviewed in the order they are received in ME-EM but at times this process may be delayed if further communications with the applicant is desired or required.
-We receive many-hundreds of applications each year, particularly November-March for admittance for the following Fall term so at times the review process can be delayed.
+We receive several thousand applications each year, particularly November-March for admittance for the following Fall term so at times the review process can be delayed.

 We review applications throughout the year.
 We accept students to begin their degree each semester Fall, Spring, Summer.
 There are recommended deadlines by the Graduate School based on experience with I-20s and visas.
 It is best not to delay applying but the deadlines are mostly related to immigration procedures.
 We expect applications to be received at least one semester prior to starting the degree.
 For Fall semester, this means the application should be received during the prior Spring semester, for example January – April.
 We receive many more applications than we can accept so we carefully review each one.

 At present all application materials must be sent to the Graduate School in hardcopy including transcripts and letters of recommendation.

-No, while sending the CV to a potential faculty Advisor is often beneficial, the application must conform to the requirements found at http://www.mtu.edu/gradschool/admissions/international/ or http://www.mtu.edu/gradschool/admissions/apply/forms/pdf/domestic.pdf .
+No, while sending the CV to a potential faculty Advisor is often beneficial, the application must conform to the requirements found at https://www.mtu.edu/gradschool/admissions/international/.

 You are accepted to both the Graduate School and the ME-EM Department.
-This is the reason for the two letters.
+This is the reason for multiple letters or emails.

 The second method is by being hired as a Graduate Teaching Assistant-GTA (see below).
 The third is by being hired as a Graduate Research Assistant-GRA (see below), and the fourth is through an external fellowship (see below).
-GTAs and GRAs are student employees of MTU.
-These positions are based on needs and available resources, the same as any employment.
+GTAs and GRAs are student employees of Michigan Tech.
+These positions are based on teaching and research needs and available resources, the same as any employment.
 Employees of a company are not hired based on a CV alone, so neither are GTAs or GRAs.
 If you are thinking about a GTA or GRA, it is important to ask yourself, “what qualifications do I have to teach or perform graduate research?
-Am I knowledgeable of the US university teaching methods and am I technically that much more competent than those I will teach?
+Am I knowledgeable of the US university teaching methods and am I significantly more technically competent than those I will teach?
 How am I qualified to contribute to research?"

 A GTA is a job with demanding responsibilities.
 In ME-EM, course lectures are taught by faculty or, on occasion, a PhD Teaching Fellow.
 ME-EM is committed to maintain the highest level of mechanical engineering education.
 Many courses have a laboratory with multiple lab sections.
 These sections are most often taught and supervised by a GTA.
 Funding for GTAs is provided by the university to support the university’s educational mission.
 Because there are a set number of laboratory sections, and therefore a fixed amount of funds, the number of GTAs is limited.
 In addition, there are fewer courses taught during the Summer term that require a GTA so rarely are GTAs funded during the summer.
-MS students, accepted under the Plan D Signature option, are not eligible for a GTA since their English communications skills, as reported by the GRE and TOEFL/IELTS are insufficient to be effective as a GTA.
-A student must pass the University SPEAK test and complete the course ED5100 prior to working as a GTA.
+A student must pass a university-administered English competency test and complete GTA training modules prior to working as a GTA.
 (UTL1, UTL2, and UTL3).
 A fulltime GTA should expect to devote approximately 20 hours per week toward the GTA duties and must remain in good academic standing.
 Academic dishonesty by A GTA will result in immediate termination of support.
 GTAs must maintain full time status and are subject to student teaching evaluations the same as teaching faculty.
 Low evaluations may be cause for termination of a GTA position.
-In return you are paid a stipend (salary) and most of your tuition and fees.
+In return you are paid a stipend (salary) and your tuition and most fees.
 There are times when a student is employed as a ½-time GTA.
 In this situation, the student can choose to have ½ stipend and ½ tuition and most fees paid, or the student may choose to have no stipend but full tuition and most fees paid.

 There are a number of US federal fellowship opportunities that may be restricted to US citizens or Residents.
 These include the National Science Foundation Graduate Research Fellowships, the Department of Defense SMART Scholarships, etc. A web search will show many of these opportunities that are available to graduate students in both MS and PhD programs.
 These fellowships are highly competitive and the applications should be prepared in close collaboration with your degree Advisor and the Michigan Tech Graduate School.